Ninjonik/nexly/README.md

 # Nexly - Secure Communication Platform

 Nexly is a communication platform designed with a focus on security and privacy, offering end-to-end encryption for all communications.
-Unlike the other platforms, Nexly ensures a safe and secure environment for users.
+Unlike the other platforms, Nexly ensures a safe and secure environment for all users.

 ## Getting Started